kellijohnson-NOAA/configuration/.github/pull_request_template.md

 <!---
 Thanks for opening a pull request (PR)!
+Everything inside of the less than!--- and --greater than is an html comment to help you navigate submitting this PR.
+This commented text as well as other comments will **NOT** appear in the final PR.
+If you do not believe me, just toggle between Write and Preview to see what your PR will look like without the comments.

+General instructions are as follows:
-Please read the instructions for each section before filling in the sections.
+Please read the html comment under each heading and follow the instructions.
-For smaller changes, feel free to skip sections not flagged as "MANDATORY".
+For smaller changes, feel free to skip sections not flagged as "MANDATORY" but please do not delete any of the section headers just leave the section blank.
 -->

 # What is the feature?